 The President shall appoint a Nominating Committee of three members (each of whom shall be a Fair Member of the Association, or an employee of a Fair Member), which shall nominate, for each election at the next Annual Meeting, at least one person for each elective office.

-Vice-Presidents (two (2), ).
+Vice-Presidents (two (2)),

+Acts in the absence or disability of the president.

 Secretary,